Temporal reversibility of a fluid mixture under concentration gradient: Introduction

 \section{Introduction}

-The time irreversibility of a state trajectory (or sample path) in physico-chemical systems is a key indicator of their non-equilibrium nature \cite{Mazur:1984,Kondepudi:2008}.
-However, the converse does not necessarily hold: a state trajectory may be time-reversible in a stationary regime even when the system is maintained out of equilibrium.
-A notable example is provided by single-variable Schl\"{o}gl-type reactive systems, in which reactions proceed either as $X \rightarrow X+1$ (forward) or $X \rightarrow X-1$ (backward), where $X$ is the number of reactive particles\cite{Schl:1971}.
+The time irreversibility of a state trajectory (or sample path) in physico-chemical systems is an indicator of their non-equilibrium nature \cite{Mazur:1984,Kondepudi:2008}.
+However, to our knowledge, the converse does not necessarily hold: a state trajectory may be time-reversible in a stationary regime even when the system is maintained out of equilibrium.
+A notable example is provided by single-variable Schl\"{o}gl-type reactive systems, in which reactions proceed either as $X \rightarrow X+1$ (forward) or $X \rightarrow X-1$ (backward), where $X$ is the number of reactive particles\cite{Schl1:1971,Schl2:1972}.

 This seemingly paradoxical property of time reversibility in non-equilibrium systems can be rigorously demonstrated within the standard Markovian stochastic framework used to model reactive systems \cite{Graham:1971,VanKampen:1983} (for a simple illustration, see Section 6.3 of \cite{Gardiner:2009}).
 Extensive numerical studies, including exact hard-sphere molecular dynamics simulations, have unequivocally confirmed these theoretical predictions for homogeneous reactive systems \cite{Baras:2023,Politano:2024}.